 - Signs, fences, and other outdoor property not directly attached to the building

 - Intangible property (goodwill, trademarks, etc.)

 In the event that an incident or disaster causes your business to halt operations for a time, property insurance can also help cover lost income and employee pay.
-It does not, however, cover certain risks such as floods or earthquakes unless they are perils added to your policy.
+It does not, however, cover certain risks and natural disasters, such as floods, fire, lightning, or earthquakes, unless they are perils added to your policy.

 Business Property Insurance